serhioms/MultiTest/README.md

 It is clear now that perfomance of you code getting lower and lower in multithreded environment due to contention for increment of integer variable!
 For 1 thread single increment cost 63 nano seconds.
 For 2 concurrent threads the cost get tripled - 187 ns, for 3 threads it is 500% more - 282 ns...
 But it is still more over lineral up to 8 threads.
 For 9 threads and more the cost grows exponentially!!!

-I get it through why Gurus do not advise have more threads in your application then cores per socket of your's CPU.
+Now I get it why Gurus do not advise have more threads in your application then cores per socket of your's CPU.

 I think about tool which runs above test to calculate maximum threads for proper initialization of executor pool...